RagEmu/Renewal/README.md

 	For an in-depth explanation, please see /doc/atcommands.txt

 * Permissions
-	The Hercules emulator has a permission system that enables certain groups of players to perform certain actions, or have access to certain visual enhancements or in-game activity.
+	The RagEmu emulator has a permission system that enables certain groups of players to perform certain actions, or have access to certain visual enhancements or in-game activity.
 To see what permissions are available, they are detailed in /doc/permissions.txt